Building rating tools

 NatHERS rating tools

-Four software tools are accredited to conduct NatHERS thermal ratings: AccuRate, BERS Pro, FirstRate5, and HERO.
+Four software tools are accredited to conduct NatHERS thermal and Whole of Home ratings: AccuRate, BERS Pro, FirstRate5, and HERO.
 The tools are based on a calculation engine developed by the CSIRO that can predict the temperature inside a building on an hour-by-hour basis for a whole year, based on its size, building materials, insulation levels, type and placement of windows, orientation, and climate zone.

 The software makes standard assumptions about occupant behaviour to predict the heating and cooling load needed to maintain a comfortable temperature all year round.
 Included in the calculation engine are regional climate data and the thermal properties of all major materials.
 The NatHERS tools can model the complex effects of building mass, roof types, and many other factors, including levels of insulation, window size, and shading.